ejirocastro/alx-system_engineering-devops/0x00-shell_basics/README.md

-My ninth script 8-firstdelete delete file betty from tmp-my first directory My tenth script 9-firstdirdeletion deleting my first dir in tmp My eleventh script writing 10-back changing the working directory to the previous one My thirteen script writing '11-lists' list files even ones with names beginning with a period character
+My ninth script 8-firstdelete delete file betty from tmp-my first directory My tenth script 9-firstdirdeletion deleting my first dir in tmp My eleventh script writing 10-back changing the working directory to the previous one My thirteen script writing '11-lists' list files even ones with names beginning with a period character My fourteen  script writing that prints the type of the file named iamafile